gptme

 - Coming soon - gptme.ai service for running agents in the cloud; gptme desktop app for easy local use.

-- 2026-01 - gptme-agent-template v0.4: Bob reaches 1700+ autonomous sessions, autonomous run loops, enhanced context generation
+- 2026-01 - gptme-agent-template v0.4: Bob has run extensively as an autonomous agent, autonomous run loops, enhanced context generation

 - 2025-12 - v0.31.0: Background jobs, form tool, cost tracking, content-addressable storage